-In year 2 students choose one option in semester 1 and one option in semester 2.
-In year 3 students choose one option in semester 1 and two options in semester 2.
+In year 2 students choose one option in semester 1 and two options in semester 2.
+In year 3 students choose two options in semester 1 and two options in semester 2.

 Not all option modules will run, and this will be based on student demand and resource availability.
-Modifications may be made to the course in line with our Course Approval and Modification Policy.
+Modifications may be made to the course in line with our Course Approval and Modification Policy & Procedure.